-If the removal of your testicle and initial tests show that you have cancer, you may have further tests to see whether the cancer has spread to other parts of the body, such as lymph nodes or other organs.
+If the pathology report on the removed testicle and other test results show that you have cancer, you will have further tests to see whether the cancer has spread to other parts of the body, such as the lymph nodes or other organs.
 These tests may also be used during or after treatment to check how well the treatment has worked.

 Learn more about:

-You will have a computerised tomography (CT) scan of your chest, abdomen and pelvis.
+You will have a CT (computerised tomography) scan of your chest, abdomen and pelvis.
 Sometimes this is done before the orchidectomy.

 A CT scan uses x-rays to take pictures of the inside of your body and then compiles them into one detailed, cross-sectional picture.
 To make the scan pictures clearer and easier to read, you may have to fast (not eat or drink) for a period of time before your appointment.

 Before the scan, you may be given an injection of a dye into a vein in your arm to make the pictures clearer.
 This injection can make you feel hot all over for a few minutes.
 You might also feel like you need to urinate, but this sensation won’t last long.
 You may be asked to drink a liquid instead of having an injection.

 The CT scanner is large and round like a doughnut.
 You will lie still on a table that moves slowly through the scanner while it takes pictures.
 The test is painless and takes about 15 minutes.

 In some circumstances, such as if you have an allergy to the dye normally used for a CT scan, you may instead have an MRI (magnetic resonance imaging) scan.
 An MRI uses a powerful magnet and radio waves to create detailed pictures of areas inside the body.

 Before the scan, let your medical team know if you have a pacemaker or any other metallic object in your body, as the magnet can interfere with the metal.
 Newer pacemakers are often MRI-compatible.